pmdjdias/ua_infovis/D3/Lesson_04/README.md

 * World Cup Visualization

 ## GeoJSON
 Inspect the `D3_4_1_inspect_this.htm` file and analyze what it does.
-Add the `debugger` after the SVG line and oen it on Chrome to inspect the information loaded from the `world_countries.json`.
+Add the `debugger` after the SVG line and open it on Chrome to inspect the information loaded from the `world_countries.json`.
 Inspect the `geo_data` variable logged.
 More about the GeoJSON format [here](https://mygeodata.cloud/converter/geojson-to-latlong).

 ## Map Visualization
 The json file will be used to visualize the polygons associated with the world countries.
 For this, we'll start selecting a projection: